helixml/helix/README.md

 [👥 Discord](https://discord.gg/VJftd844GE)

-Private GenAI platform.
+Private GenAI stack.
 Deploy the best of open AI in your own data center or VPC and retain complete data security & control.

 Including support for RAG, API-calling and fine-tuning models that's as easy as drag'n'drop.
 Build and deploy [LLM apps by writing a helix.yaml](https://docs.helix.ml/helix/develop/getting-started/).